goyadev/crowdfunding-frontend/README.md

 [x] A comment to go along with the pledge

-[ ] Implement suitable update/delete functionality, e.g. should a project owner beallowed to update a project description?
+[ ] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?

 [ ] Implement suitable permissions, e.g. who is allowed to delete a pledge?

-[ ] Return the relevant status codes for both successful and unsuccessful requeststo the API.
+[x] Return the relevant status codes for both successful and unsuccessful requests to the API.

-[ ] Handle failed requests gracefully (e.g. you should have a custom 404 pagerather than the default error page).
+[ ] Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).

 [ ] A screenshot of the homepage